csev/cc4e/book/chap05.md

     pa = a

-Rather more surprising, at least at first sight,, is the fact that a reference to `a[i]` can also be written as `*(a+i)` .
+Rather more surprising, at least at first sight, is the fact that a reference to `a[i]` can also be written as `*(a+i)` .
 In evaluating `a[i]`, C converts it to `*(a+i)` immediately; the two forms are completely equivalent.
 Applying the operator `&` to both parts of this equivalence, it follows that `&a[i]` and